Monday, November 21, 2022

 III.

 Any time a sentence in Philosophy begins with the word “Today,” get ready: Dylan is going to tell us how much better things were, back in whatever day he thinks they were better in.
 Once famous for saying, “It used to be like that, now it goes like this,” he’s been saying for a long time that he wants it to be like “that” again, that he’s had it with “this.”
 Waylon Jennings’s “I’ve Always Been Crazy” becomes the occasion for a sound-off on mental illness, its many dimensions and distinctions—too many, Dylan believes, though to say so “would be deemed politically incorrect.”
 Progress, he reckons, is good in the abstract, but “one of the potentially dangerous side effects is that as the field of knowledge gets wider our skin is stretched thinner.”
 Undeniable, and worth thinking about.
-But the thinking won’t be Dylan’s: he wants everything, including diagnostic guidelines for the treatment of mental and emotional disorders, returned to the maximal ideological comfort of a white Christian male whose values were formed before the progressive onslaught of whatever is currently the modern age.
-As for how to “make America great again” (yes, he uses that phrase), Dylan proposes Sonny Burgess’s 1957 rockabilly rave “Feel So Good” as some kind of conceptual model.
+But the thinking won’t be Dylan’s: he wants everything, including diagnostic guidelines for the treatment of mental and emotional disorders, designed for the maximal ideological comfort of a white Christian male whose values were formed before the progressive onslaught of whatever is currently the modern age.
+As for how to “make America great again” (yes, he uses that phrase, and not ironically), Dylan proposes Sonny Burgess’s 1957 rockabilly rave “Feel So Good” as some kind of conceptual model.
 The thing is, his riff has just rhapsodized the record as a rocket of lust, greed, and insatiable hunger, an ode to scorched earth and the glory of ripping out others’ guts in the name of instant personal gratification.
 Which it may well be—and great records can certainly be about that—but only a lunatic or MAGA goon would advance werewolf ethics as a social blueprint.
 Though, come to think of it, lust, greed, and insatiable hunger don’t unfairly characterize the American doctrine of Manifest Destiny; is that the connection we’re meant to be making?
 Doubtful.
-“This is the sound that made America great,” Dylan ends, with perfect solemnity.
+“This is the sound that made America great,” Dylan ends, with perfect straight-faced solemnity.

 It’s been instructive to watch the generation of Sixties rockers—Dylan’s generation—grow elderly.
 The universal leveling of decrepitude has brought them from mythic proportions to life size, if they weren’t there already.
 It turns out that rock stars, like anyone else on earth, get old, cranky, narrow-minded, truculent, and fearful: look at Eric Clapton and Van Morrison with their anti-vaxxing campaigns.
 They decide they’re fed up with what others want; they play with the idea of closing down, crumpling inward, becoming a paper bag.
 To the extent that these or similar evolutions are manifested in The Philosophy of Modern Song, they can be understood as a new installment in the contrarian project that has been Bob Dylan’s entire career.
 Going electric, going country, going Christian; performing in leathers, whiteface, and sequins; recreating his classics as breakneck barnstormers, here and gone so fast that few in his audience knew what they just heard.
 But they can also be understood as the full emergence of the social reactionary that has always lived in Dylan, and that he has never worked very hard to disguise.
 (1968: “Anyway, how do you know I’m not, as you say, for the war?”
 2004: “My favorite politician was Arizona Senator Barry Goldwater, who reminded me of Tom Mix.”)